please click on photos to enlarge

 EquinesMules, donkeys and ponies are used as pack animals in some parts of the country and as carriers in the brick kiln factories of the Kathmandu valley.
 HART supports Animal Nepal and AHTCS who run programmes to alleviate the situation of working equines.

-CattleAs a Hindu country, cattle are generally revered.
+CattleWith a majority Hindu population, cattle are generally revered.
 However, bull calves and non-productive females are frequently abandoned to a life of scavenging on the streets.
 HART is often called on to treat or assist sick and injured cattle.

 Animal SacrificeThis is still widely practised throughout Nepal, both at festivals and to mark notable occasions, and it is carried out publicly.
 A particularly distressing festival is held in the south of Nepal every four years and called the Gadhimai.
 More information on this event and the campaign to mitigate, or even stop it altogether, is available at STOP Animal Sacrifice